terryaney/Documentation.Camelot/README.md

-data-multiselect | A `Boolean` value specifying whether this dropdown allows multi-selection (default is `false`). data-livesearch | A `Boolean` value specifying whether this dropdown allows live search capabilities when the dropdown is opened (default is `false`). data-size | The number of items to display when the dropdown is opened before rendering a scrollbar (default is `15`). data-lookuptable | Specifies the name of lookup table to use as a data source when `ejs-listcontrols` from the results will _not_ provide the data source. data-* | All other data attributes present will be applied to the contained `select` element for processing from the [_bootstrap-select API_](#https://developer.snapappointments.com/bootstrap-select/).
+data-multiselect | A `Boolean` value specifying whether this dropdown allows multi-selection (default is `false`). data-livesearch | A `Boolean` value specifying whether this dropdown allows live search capabilities when the dropdown is opened (default is `false`). data-size | The number of items to display when the dropdown is opened before rendering a scrollbar (default is `15`). data&#x2011;lookuptable | Specifies the name of lookup table to use as a data source when `ejs-listcontrols` from the results will _not_ provide the data source. data-* | All other data attributes present will be applied to the contained `select` element for processing from the [_bootstrap-select API_](#https://developer.snapappointments.com/bootstrap-select/).

 <br/>